BrianMitchL/brianm.me/_posts/2015-05-08-writing-a-python-bot.md

 ## Thoughts

-Other than web development, this has been my first real project outside of a classroom or school setting.
+Other than web development, this has been my first real project outside a classroom or school setting.
 It has been exciting and refreshing to come back to something that is entirely my own where I'm not restricted by an assignment.
 I know that there are issues with several parts of weatherBot, but overall I'm happy with what I've created.
-When I started writing tests, I was a major refactor away from weatherBot's current state, and never expected to get to 80% code coverage (although I'm sure many tests are not ther most effective).
+When I started writing tests, I was a major refactor away from weatherBot's current state, and never expected to get to 80% code coverage (although I'm sure many tests are not the most effective).

 ## Python 2.7 vs 3